BROWNING HANGAR

 Risk: Loss of Public Control

-- Safeguard: Ownership, policy authority, and final decision-making would remain with the City at all times, through City-approved agreements and oversight.
+Safeguard: Ownership, policy authority, and final decision-making remain with the City at all times.
+Any stewardship arrangement would be formalized through City-approved agreements with defined scope, oversight, and accountability.

 Risk: Privatization or Restricted Access